Teen Creative Writing Workshops

 College Admissions Essay Workshops

-Applying to American colleges, international universities or Canadian schools that require personal essays?
 Our admissions essay workshops prepare students to write an outstanding personal essay.
 Many students find the personal essay the most daunting part of the admissions process, yet admissions officers frequently cite it as the most essential criteria for acceptance.
 Our workshops help students identify significant life experiences, write effectively in the first person, reflect on profound personal themes and stand out from the masses.
 As a group, we brainstorm and work through several drafts, so each student receives ample critical feedback and is ready to tackle the rest of the application process stress-free.
+Our students have gained entrance to Stanford University, Columbia University, Tufts University, Sarah Lawrence College, University of Edinburgh, University of Toronto, University of Pennsylvania, and many other competitive schools.

 As a creative community, our writers are often kids and teens who love books and who want to discuss books in an extracurricular setting, away from the academic constraints of an English class.
 In our book clubs, we don’t merely discuss books as readers; we discuss them as writers, too.
 We read with a critical eye, focusing on the elements of craft that are working (or not working), and citing specific examples.
 Our book clubs are student-centered; we discuss the books our students actually want to read, and we give merit and space to our students’ opinions.
 When possible, we have the author join us either by Skype or in person for questions.